Eric Sykes: 1960s

 In 1962, Sykes played his first starring film role, being a travelling salesman in the comedy Village of Daughters, set in an Italian village, but featuring a mostly British cast including John Le Mesurier (who was at that time married to Hattie Jacques), and Roger Delgado.
 This was followed by a supporting role in the MGM British comedy, Kill or Cure, starring Terry-Thomas with a cast of British comedy stalwarts including one of the first film appearances by Ronnie Barker.
 Both films were made by the same writer-director team behind the popular Margaret Rutherford Miss Marple film, Murder She Said.

-During 1965, Sykes made what proved to be the final series of Sykes and a... and appearing in three major films.
-He had a small role in Those Magnificent Men in Their Flying Machines, joining an all-star cast of British and American TV and film luminaries.
+During 1965, Sykes made what proved to be the final series of Sykes and a... and appeared in three major films.
+He had a small role in Those Magnificent Men in Their Flying Machines, joining an all-star cast of British and American television and film luminaries.
 The spy spoof The Liquidator was directed by Jack Cardiff and starred Rod Taylor with Sykes in a secondary role.
 His third film of that year was the Boulting brothers' Rotten to the Core starring Anton Rodgers (who replaced Peter Sellers) with Sykes.
 Sykes had a minor film role in another spy comedy The Spy with a Cold Nose (1966), written by Galton and Simpson.

 In 1967, Sykes expanded one of his routines into a 45-minute wordless colour short, The Plank which features, among others, Sykes, Tommy Cooper, Jimmy Edwards, Graham Stark, Hattie Jacques, and future Goodies star Bill Oddie.
 (The film was later remade for Thames Television in 1978.)
 Also in 1967, Sykes and his old friend Jimmy Edwards started touring with the theatrical farce Big Bad Mouse which, while keeping more or less to a script, gave them rein to ad lib and address the audience.
 They would return to the production on and off until 1975, touring the UK twice and also taking the show abroad, including to Australia.

 Returning to television, Sykes and Jacques appeared in the 1967 special Sykes Versus ITV with Tommy Cooper and Ronnie Brody.
 In 1968, he had a supporting role in an Anglo-American film co-production, the Edward Dmytryk western Shalako, starring Sean Connery and Brigitte Bardot.